MBACP (Reg.and Accr), CYP IAPT, Dip. Couns, & Dip. Sup

-I am a qualified counsellor, registered and accredited member of the British Association of Counselling and Psychotherapy (BACP), and a clinical supervisor with over eighteen years of experience working with adults, young people and teenagers (please see below for my experience counselling young people).
+I am a qualified counsellor, registered and accredited member of the British Association of Counselling and Psychotherapy (BACP), and a clinical supervisor with 23 years of experience working with adults, young people and teenagers.
+I have worked as a counsellor in a Secondary School, Further Education and Higher Education.
+(For more information on my experience counselling young people, please see below).

-My private practice in Hitchin, Hertfordshire has been running for eleven years and I have successfully helped adults and young people from a wide range of cultural, religious and professional backgrounds.
+My private practice in Hitchin, Hertfordshire has been running for 16 years and I have successfully helped adults and young people from a wide range of cultural, religious and professional backgrounds.
 My counselling method is based on the Person-Centred Therapy approach.
+My professional development over the last 3 years has enabled me to practice using trauma-informed approaches.

 My aim is to enable clients to find their own inner resources for resolving personal problems.
-I will help individuals to identify underlying causes to mental health concerns and find more effective ways of coping.
-The outcomes you can expect may include a greater ability to handle life’s challenges, improved emotional wellbeing, manage change, build resilience and create a more fulfilling way of living.
+I help individuals to identify underlying causes to mental health concerns and find more effective ways of coping.
+The outcomes you can expect may include a greater ability to handle life’s challenges, manage change, heal trauma, build resilience, and improve one's mental and emotional wellbeing.

 Please see below for an outline of how I work, based on the philosophy of the Person-Centred Counselling approach.